fuankarion/Vision17/Lab3-Latex-Tutorial/Readme.md

  - Stores pixel information
  - Limited resolution
  - Great for renders, screenshots, photos
- - Be carefullwith the size of raw images (bmp)
+ - Be carefull with the size of raw images (bmp)

 - Raster lossy (jpg)
  - The compression process discards information